Back

 How Prop Trading Challenges Work

-Prop firms fund skilled traders to trade with the firm’s capital, sharing profits in return.
-To qualify, you must pass a challenge proving you can trade profitably within strict risk limits.
-This model helps traders scale without risking personal funds while allowing firms to profit from successful trading strategies.
+Prop firms fund skilled and disciplined traders, giving them significant capital to trade with, rather than their own money, and sharing profits in return.
+To qualify, you must pass a challenge proving you can trade successfully within strict risk limits, achieve profit targets, and staying within the prop firm’s rules.
+This model helps you scale without risking personal funds, while allowing firms to profit from those who can consistently generate profits.

 Written by Noam Korbl